-Home / Technology / Electronics & EW / Antenna Technologies Shaping the Future of Space-Based Communications
+Home / Critical & Emerging Technologies / Electronics & EW / Antenna Technologies Shaping the Future of Space-Based Communications

 Antenna Technologies Shaping the Future of Space-Based Communications

-Antennas are essential components in modern communication systems as they allow for the transmission and reception of information in the form of electromagnetic waves.
-By transforming RF signals into electromagnetic waves and vice versa, antennas serve as our electronic eyes and ears on the world.
-They play a very important role in mobile networks, satellite communications systems, military communications, radars, and electronic warfare.
+Antennas are vital components of communication systems, enabling the transmission and reception of electromagnetic waves.
+By converting RF signals into electromagnetic waves (and vice versa), antennas act as our electronic gateways to the world.
+They play a critical role in diverse applications, including mobile networks, satellite communications, military systems, radars, and electronic warfare.

 What is the working principle of an antenna? - Quora